Children’s Library for Gütersloh

 Like a beehive, the new Children’s Library is to be characterized by constant buzz and movement.
 It is a docking station for learning and experiencing new things: There is always something going on here, new ideas to discover, new friendships to make.

 A walk through the Children’s Library is designed like a discovery journey through wonderland.
 It is inspired by the structure of a classical drama.
 In this pyramidal structure, which goes back to the German writer and literary scholar Gustav Freytag, the rising action is followed by the story’s climax and the falling action.
 These principles served to ensure the young visitors are not overwhelmed.
-“In this way, we created a pleasant balance between familiar and unexpected elements and provide just the right amount of stimulation for the guests of the Children’s Library,” explains Hélène IJsselstijn, Interior Designer at includi.
+“In this way, we created a pleasant balance between familiar and unexpected elements and provide just the right amount of stimulation for the guests of the Children’s Library,” explains Hélène IJsselstijn, Interior Architect at includi.

 Once upon a bookshelf…